-Does your heart beat a little faster at the thought of writing your own CV or resume?
+Does your heart beat a little faster at the thought of writing your medical writer CV or resume?
+You’re not alone.

 Even one small typo could be enough for a hiring manager or editor to chuck your CV or resume in the ‘no’ pile.